makocodeproject/makocode/NOTES.md

     - Run a histogram over the entire image.
 Starting from the middle gray value, walk outward until a local minimum is found.
 This will be referred to as the global-histogram-minimum, which should be the overall best starting guess for determining white vs black.
     - The maximum on either end is the usually black pixel and usually white background color.
     - Search for any boundary: Starting from the top-right corner of the image, calculate a moving average with a local window, which can be efficiently moved by 1 pixel in linear time, by adding in the new boundary line and removing the old boundary line.
 If the window is partially outside the image, those values are considered white.
 Walk the window to center at each pixel, and note any pixels where the average is within a percentage of the global-histogram-minimum.
     - Refine boundaries: Take each left-most, right-most, top-most, and bottom-most point and calculate a local window with a histogram minimum and moving average.
 Walk those points outwards until the average is greater than the minimum, meaning a local boundary has been found.
-Remove the point from conisderation, add it to the refined boundaries list, and continue until all points have been processed.
+Remove the point from consideration, add it to the refined boundaries list, and continue until all points have been processed.
 This helps when the image has fading.
     - Using each border point's nearest neighbor, calculate the slope and y-intercept.
 Take the 4 largest clusters of slopes/y-intercepts to calculate the likely 4 border lines.
 For any point close enough to a border line, use it to calculate a polynomial fit line for the 4 borders.
 The intersection of the fit lines will yield four boundary points.
         - The image could have hard-to-recover boundaries, for example if the entire boundary has been erased or smudged.
 We could still recover the data within, but only by randomly brute-force guessing an orientation.
 Possibly the matrix code-pixel orientation could be used as well to guess this.
     - Guess an overall orientation of 0 degrees.
 There is also 90, 180, or 270 degrees.
 - Determine grid step for each pixel: Starting from a corner pixel, get the horizontal and vertical grid step of the given pixel.
 Determine a local window moving average and histogram minimum.
 Using horizontal and vertical lines starting with the known angle of the border fit-lines.
 When the value shifts from black to/from white, assume this is the correct grid step.
 Optimize the angle by looking for where its calculated histogram max and min value are least (e.g. the line contains mostly gray boundary) - this doesn't work for black/white scans though.
 - Halfway between the grid boundary should be the center, but it could also be shifted at each location.
 Can start with what appears to be a local peak max or min value.
 The pixel can use a weighted average of values starting from the center.
 - DFS towards ECC, Hash, or fiducial data on each page along with a known ECC rate and threshold for failures seen.
 Decoding can backtrack if the data will not likely be recoverable (e.g. too much fiducial data is wrong).
 Between correct fiducial data, we can guess clipping, folding, erasures, dirt, noise, smudging, and other errors once enough fiducial data is obtained to be confident we're actually looking at the matrix code.
-Can use Needleman-Wunsch to figure out best alignment for some of these.
+Can use Needleman-Wunsch to figure out the best alignment for some of these.

 Implementation notes (draft):
 - Uses the GNU AGPLv3 license